-Use Energy Wisely The first thing you need to look at is how you currently use energy.
+The first thing you need to look at is how you currently use energy.
 Are you using energy inefficiently?
 What can you do to cut back or make your home more energy efficient?
-Sussex Rural Electric highly rec-ommends conquering these hurdles first, before considering installing any type of renewable energy.
+Sussex Rural Electric highly recommends conquering these hurdles first, before considering installing any type of renewable energy.
 It’s not wise to spend thousands of dollars to generate electricity only to waste it due to inefficient windows, doors, refrigerators, or heating and air conditioning.

-Ask Questions Let’s say you have achieved a high level of energy efficiency in your home and you are ready to look at a renewable energy system.
+Let’s say you have achieved a high level of energy efficiency in your home and you are ready to look at a renewable energy system.
 What’s next?
-You might ask yourself the following questions before you talk to a contractor.
+You might want to ask yourself the following questions before you talk to a contractor:

 For most people, residential renewable energy means a supplemental photovoltaic solar energy generation system.
 The main component of a photovoltaic system is the solar collector panels which change the sunlight into direct current (DC).
 The DC then flows through a converter which changes the DC into alternating current (AC).
 AC is needed to run home appliances or sell excess energy back to the power grid.
 The converter must comply with UL Standard 1741.

 You’re now ready to talk with reputable contractors.
 Find out how much it will cost, and if there are any state or federal tax credits that will help reduce your out-of-pocket cost.